Donations pour in but India's 'PM CARES' coronavirus fund faces criticism

 The Ministry of Corporate Affairs on March 30 sent a letter titled “AN APPEAL” to top companies, saying donations would be counted under CSR obligations.

-It urged companies that had already meet obligations to go “over and above” and use donations to the new fund to offset future CSR obligations.
+It urged companies that had already met obligations to go “over and above” and use donations to the new fund to offset future CSR obligations.
 Reuters obtained a copy of the letter.

 Modi has celebrated on Twitter as donations have flowed in from companies including oil-to-telecoms conglomerate Reliance Industries, backed by India’s richest man, Mukesh Ambani.